 expected to be paid to the tax authorities.

-c) Deferred income tax is recognized in respect of temporary differences between the carrying amounts of assets of assets
+c) Deferred income tax is recognised in respect of temporary differences between the carrying amounts of assets of

-and liabilities for financial reporting purposes and the corresponding amounts used for taxation purposes.
-Deferred tax
+assets and liabilities for financial reporting purposes and the corresponding amounts used for taxation purposes.
+Deferred

-is also recognized in respect of carried forward tax losses and tax credits.
+tax is also recognised in respect of carried forward tax losses and tax credits.

-d) Deferred tax assets are recognized for all deductible temporary differences and unused tax losses only if it is probable
+d) Deferred tax assets are recognised for all deductible temporary differences and unused tax losses only if it is probable

-of a history of recent losses, the Company recognizes the deferred tax asset to the extent that it has sufficient taxable
+history of recent losses, the Company recognises the deferred tax asset to the extent that it has sufficient taxable

 temporary differences or there is convincing other evidences that sufficient taxable profit will be available against which